8 Scoring Rules

 \(\delta_i = 0\) \(\hat{G}_{KM}^{-1}(\tau)\) \(0\)

 When censoring is uninformative, the Graf score consistently estimates the mean square error (Gerds and Schumacher 2006).
-Despite this, the score is not strictly proper and even its properness is in doubt (in doubt not proven due to their being open debate in the literature about how to define properness in a survival context) (Rindt et al. 2022).
-Fortunately, as the score is deeply embedded in the literature, experiments have demonstrated that scores generated from using the ISBS only differ very slightly to a strictly proper alternative (Sonabend et al. 2025).
+Despite this, the score is not strictly proper and even its properness is in doubt (in doubt not proven due to there being an open debate in the literature about how to define properness in a survival context) (Rindt et al. 2022).
+Fortunately, as the score is deeply embedded in the literature, experiments have demonstrated that scores generated from using the ISBS only differ very slightly from a strictly proper alternative (Sonabend et al. 2025).

-9.2.2 Logarithmic losses
+8.2.2 Logarithmic losses

 \[ L_{NLL}(\hat{f}_i, y_i) = -\log[\hat{f}(y_i)] \]